 The WHO Global Observatory on Health R&D (hereafter called 'The Observatory') is a centralized and comprehensive source of information and analyses on global health R&D activities for human diseases.

 It builds on existing data and reports from a wide range of data sources, and gathers new information (where needed and feasible) with the aim of enabling decisions on priorities in R&D.

 In 2015, WHO announced a call for papers for a peer-reviewed journal series entitled 'Informing the Establishment of the WHO Global Observatory on Health Research and Development'.
-The call was launched in association with the establishment of the Observatory called for by WHO’s Member States in World Health Assembly resolution WHA66.22, as part of a strategic workplan to promote innovation, build capacity, improve access and mobilize resources to address diseases that disproportionately affect the world’s poorest countries.
-The first papers were published in Health Research Policy and Systems (HARPS) during 2015 to 2016.
-Additional papers will continue to be published.
+Ten papers were published in Health Research Policy and Systems during 2015 to 2017.
+Additional papers will continue to be published in 2018.
 The Call is still open, and new contributions are welcome.